sdcondon/FlUnit/README.md

 Then `GivenTestContext()` could still exist, simply as a more readable alias of `Given(cxt => cxt)`.
 Hmm, maybe - this is more complex?
 Still mulling this one over.
+  - Perhaps work on execution logic to further tidy stack traces when tests fail (and perhaps improve debug behaviour a little)
 - *(At some point - v1.2 or later)* Other features:
   - Support for async tests?